 What criteria does Breuninger use to label sustainable products?

-Is a sustainably-labelled product really sustainable?
+Is a product with a sustainability label really sustainable?

 What does Breuninger’s social commitment look like?